12 Unique Ways to Use Aluminum Foil around the House

 To prevent this from happening, cover with foil before placing in the oven.

 Over time, an iron accumulates a black layer of grime that can ruin clothing.

-To get it looking like new again, place a sheet of aluminum foil on your ironing board and sprinkle with salt.
-Move it around as if you were ironing an article of clothing.
+To get it looking like new again, place a sheet of aluminum foil on your ironing board and sprinkle it with salt.
+Move the iron around as if you were ironing an article of clothing.

 8. Keep food fresh

 If you want to keep your bread, cookies and other baked goods tasting fresh, wrap them in several layers of aluminum foil as soon as you get home.